Fuatorium/Python-Projects-for-Interviews/README.md

     pip install -r requirements.txt
     ```

-## Katkıda Bulunma
+## Contributing

-Katkıda bulunmak isterseniz, lütfen bir pull request açın veya bir issue oluşturun.
-Katkılarınız projeyi geliştirmeye yardımcı olacaktır.
+If you would like to contribute, please open a pull request or create an issue.
+Your contributions will help improve the project.

-## Lisans
+## License

-Bu proje MIT Lisansı ile lisanslanmıştır.
-Daha fazla bilgi için `LICENSE` dosyasına bakın.
+This project is licensed under the MIT License.
+For more information, see the `LICENSE` file.